ksullivan-dev/ksullivan-dev.github.io/partials/leaflink.md

 **Tech:** Vue, Vuex, Pinia, Typescript, Vite, Webpack, Jest **Tools:** Cypress, Split.io, AWS S3, GitHub Actions, Docker

-- Led the Monolith Breakup Initiative, coordinating across cross-functional teams while porting ~240k lines of code to a new repository, enabling independent deployments and reducing SPA deployment time by over 75%.
+- Successfully led the Monolith Breakup Initiative, orchestrating the porting of ~240k lines of code to a new repository, resulting in independent deployments and reducing SPA deployment time by over 75%.
-- Spearheaded the successful migration from Vue 2 to Vue 3, ensuring compatibility with modern tooling, maintaining smooth functionality during the transition and enhancing performance.
+- Spearheaded the migration from Vue 2 to Vue 3, ensuring seamless compatibility with modern tooling, maintaining functionality, and improving overall performance.
-- Mentored junior developers through formal sessions and code reviews, promoting best practices and improving team performance while advocating for readable and repeatable code.
+- Guided junior developers through formal sessions and code reviews, fostering best practices, and advocating for readable and maintainable code.
-- Contributed to internal component library and participated in sprint ceremonies as well as feature development.
+- Contributed to the internal component library and actively participated in sprint ceremonies and feature development.